 What Should Beginners Look for in a Forex Broker?

-Beginners should prioritize brokers with user-friendly platforms, low minimum deposits, and competitive spreads.
-It’s also beneficial to choose a broker that offers a demo account and comprehensive educational resources.
+Beginners should prioritise brokers with user-friendly platforms, low minimum deposits, and competitive spreads.
+It’s beneficial to choose a broker that offers a demo account and comprehensive educational resources.
 These features help new traders learn and practice without significant financial risk.

 Are There Brokers That Offer Educational Resources for Beginners?